gracelang/language/website/tutorial/variables/lists.md

 ## Lists are Mutable

-One of the most confusing things about list to beginners is thatthey aer _mutable_.
+One of the most confusing things about list to beginners is that they are _mutable_.
 What does that mean?
 Lets' explain.

 Simple objects like Numbers, Strings, Points, and Booleans are _immutable_: